- Product Name: Pioneer PD-91 Reference CD Player

-The Pioneer PD-91 is considered a rare piece of equipment to own but in 2020, is it worthwhile owning such a classic piece of kit.
+T he Pioneer PD-91 is considered a rare piece of equipment to own.
+But in 2020, is it worthwhile owning such a classic piece of kit?

 In 2012, my initial experience with the PD-91 wasn't great.
 On arrival, the unit switched on fine but once a CD was loaded, it just wouldn't read it.
 Initially assuming that the laser which was brown bread (dead) I opened it up.
 The laser pick-up for the PD-91 were always a mixed bag of reliability and was prone to fail.
 But in 1987, this wasn't a problem as a new laser pick-up only cost £30 including fitting.